Class One contains nursery and reception. Our teacher is Mrs Wilkinson. The higher level teaching assistant is Mrs Brewster.

 During the school day, nursery and reception children learn by taking part in whole class activities or group work.
 They also spend time choosing activities that they would like to explore both inside and outside.
 Adults sometimes support their play to develop their investigative skills or they will be allowed to explore independently.

 Provision areas are available inside and outside.
 This is where resources are stored so children are familiar with where to access materials that interest them.
 There is:

 A writing/art trolley which holds paper, pens, pencils, art materials, scissors and fastenings.

 Plus numeracy resources, games, ICT equipment, sand and water.

 Your child’s progress will be documented in a file called a learning journey.
 These will be shared with you at parents’ evenings.
 We document your child’s learning, play and achievements at school.

 Our staff, will continuously assess your child against the criteria in the Early Years Foundation Stage Profile.
 This will be done by observing the children both inside and outside.
-We may record it in different ways such as using photographs, sticky notes, labels, and longer pieces of writing.
+We record learning journeys using an online app, Tapestry.
+Parents can download the app to view their childs learning journey.